michaelmcfarlandcampbell/portcominfo/README.md

 * Church
 * Banking

+Each category will have a recommended entry marked with a red heart using an icon from Fontawesome.

 ### Support us
 This page will have opportunities to support the local community organisation by highlighting merchandise available from local shops or online.